GO-SHIP-Oceanography/.github/contributing.md

 ### Packaging

-If you can package your code to make it easy for to install this is very useful.
+If you can package your code to make it easy to install this is very useful.
 This enables users to run an 'installation' procedure (e.g. `pip install` in python) and then 'run' your code, rather than downloading a series of files and needing to piece them together themselves.